-We have audited the financial statements of GI (Gastrointestinal) Society / Société GI (Gastro-intestinale), which comprise the balance sheet as at December 31, 2020, and the statements of revenues and expenditures, changes in fund balance and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of GI (Gastrointestinal) Society / Société GI (Gastro-intestinale), which comprise the statements of revenues and expenditures, changes in fund balance, balance sheet and cash flows for the year ended December 31, 2021 and as at December 31, 2021, and a summary of significant accounting policies and other explanatory information.

-In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of GI (Gastrointestinal) Society / Société GI (Gastro-intestinale) as at December 31, 2020, and its financial performance and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of GI (Gastrointestinal) Society / Société GI (Gastro-intestinale) as at December 31, 2021, and its financial performance and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.